Cyclone Katrina: Impact

+Solomon Islands

-Katrina passed near the Solomon Islands on two separate occasions while it was active, with the cyclone first affecting the archipelago between 6–8 January, before grazing the archipelago during 11 January.
+Katrina passed near Solomon Islands on two separate occasions while it was active, with the cyclone first affecting the archipelago between 6–8 January, before grazing the archipelago during 11 January.
 As the system affected the archipelago, Katrina brought heavy rainfall, high seas and waves of about 10 m to parts of Guadalcanal, Makira-Ulawa, Malaita, Rennell and Bellona provinces.
 As a result of the high waves, twenty families had to abandon the village of Kopiu on the island of Guadalcanal and move to a Seventh Day Adventist school.
 Within the Solomon Islands, 450 homes were destroyed on the islands of Rennell and Bellona, while on southern Guadalcanal, 200 homes were destroyed, as the system brushed the islands.

 The Solomon Islands National Disaster Council met on 8 January, in order to determine if any assistance was needed and if a further assessment was necessary to determine the full extent of damage.
 During the next day aerial and ground surveys of Rennell and Bellona and the southern parts of Makira and Guadalcanal island took place.

 As the cyclone affected the island nation, islanders evacuated their homes and took shelter in caves.
 The Red Cross and other non-government organizations provided aid within the islands.
 The Solomon Islands National Disaster Council also appealed, for public help and donations to help provide emergency shelter and supplies.